 Sydney Motorway Corporation has prepared an Australian Industry Participation Plan detailing how it encourages fair access and opportunities for Australian industry to compete for work on WestConnex.

-The M4-M5 Link will be delivered in two stages.
-Sydney Motorway Corporation is currently undertaking procurement for the M4-M5 Link - Main Tunnel Works package only, which will be delivered under a lump sum Design and Construct (D&C) contract.
+The M4-M5 Link will be delivered in two primary Packages.
+Sydney Motorway Corporation is currently undertaking procurement for the M4-M5 Link - Main Tunnel Works Package only, which will be delivered under a lump sum Design and Construct (D&C) contract.

-The tender process for the M4–M5 Link Package 2: Rozelle Interchange is expected to start in mid-2017.
-To express interest in this process, subscribe here.
+The tender process for the M4–M5 Link Rozelle Interchange Package is expected to start in mid-2017.

 There are still many opportunities for Australian companies to participate in building and designing WestConnex as sub-contractors and suppliers.
 Our principal contractors require a range of services and products to deliver the project.